pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 Self thought: PRs are generally anti-CI, but are a necessity.
 They MUST be kept small.
 Break down tasks & split PRs by using feature flags, abstractions, etc. Reserve time for deep focus on reviewing PRs.

 For CI to work efficiently, QA needs to work alongside developers.
 Define a testing strategy.

-Happy path is when user does exactly what is intended and no errors occur.
-Also know as "given", "when", "then".
-Opposite of sad path.